Analysis of [18F]altanserin PET data

 Lipophilic metabolite does not hamper the rat studies (see below), simplifying the analyses.
 However, [18F]altanserin is a substrate of P-glycoprotein in rats; [18F]altanserin binding results will be biased, if P-gp expression is affected by the disease model (Kroll et al., 2014).

 In [18F]altanserin rat studies dynamic 64-min PET scans were analyzed applying SRTM with cerebellum as the reference region (Martín et al., 2013).
-Kroll et al (2013) used a 180-min dynamic PET scan protocol with blood sampling and analyzed the data using several methods: VT was estimated with plasma input data applying two-tissue compartmental model with blood volume fixed at 3%, Logan plot, and a multilinear version of Logan plot; cerebellum as reference input was used to estimate the BPND applying Logan plot and several version of SRTM.
+Kroll et al (2013) used a 180-min dynamic PET scan protocol with blood sampling and analyzed the data using several methods: VT was estimated with plasma input data applying two-tissue compartmental model with blood volume fixed at 3%, Logan plot, and a multilinear version of Logan plot; cerebellum as reference input was used to estimate the BPND applying Logan plot and several versions of SRTM.
 150-min was found to be sufficient scan length in rats, and suitable analysis methods were 2TCM, multilinear version of plasma input Logan plot, and SRTM (Kroll et al., 2013).

 Metabolism of [18F]altanserin in humans is relatively slow, with about 40-50% parent tracer in plasma 90 min after bolus injection (Smith et al., 1998; Hasler et al., 2009).
 Serotonin-releasing drug dexfenfluramine and hallucinogen psilocybin did not affect plasma metabolite fractions (Hasler et al., 2009).
 At least four radiometabolites can be found in plasma (Tan et al., 1999).